ArduCAM/Arduino/README.md

 Hardware and software shuld be consistent to run the examples correctly.

 ## 3. Upload the examples
-In the example folder there are six sub directories for different ArduCAM models and the host application.
+In the example folder there are seven sub directories for different ArduCAM models and the host application.
-Directories structure lists as Figure 4 shown.
-The ESP8266 folder is for ArduCAM-ESP8266-UNO board examples.
+The `ESP8266` folder is for ArduCAM-ESP8266-UNO board examples.
 The `Mini` folder is for ArduCAM-Mini-2MP and ArduCAM-Mini-5MP modules.  <br>
 The `Mini_5MP_Plus` folder is for ArduCAM-Mini-5MP-Plus (OV5640/OV5642) modules.  <br>
 The `RevC` folder is for ArduCAM-Shield-RevC or ArduCAM-Shield-RevC+ shields.  <br>